oga114/200Days10minCode/log.md

 ✅ Outlined deployment steps for Laravel on a VPS (e.g., using nginx + php-fpm + MySQL) ✅ Understood the Laravel deployment flow when installing directly on a VPS ✅ Revisited essential steps like editing .env, setting permissions, and generating APP_KEY during

+Day 161:
+🔹 Focus:TypeScript
+✅ Developing a web system using TypeScript